Flowcharts are defined as types of diagrams that present the flow of a work process in a systematic way.

 Every flowchart, regardless of the type, can be very effective in finding a solution to a problem in a work process.
-As flowcharts, in reality, illustrate the workflow of a business process in details, they can be used as a problem solving technique.
-In other words, when one work process is broke down into smallest steps, the chance to leave out an important component is minimal.
+As flowcharts, in reality, illustrate the workflow of a business process in detail, they can be used as a problem-solving technique.
+In other words, when one work process is broke down into the smallest steps, the chance to leave out an important component is minimal.
 This makes the possibility to find a solution to a problem greater.

 Wide Variety of Flowcharts